-If either of the following events occur, the matter will be referred to the APPS Committee for review in accordance with the Procedures for Non-Academic Matters under Section 6.7.3 of this Bulletin:
+If either of the following events occur, the matter will be referred to the APPS Committee for review in accordance with Section 6.7.5 of this Bulletin:

 - 1. Any substance-related incident which occurs before or after matriculation, including, but not limited to, charges/arrests for Driving Under the Influence, must be reported by the student to the CUSOM Office of Student Affairs within thirty (30) days of the occurrence. - 2.
-If the controlled substance screening test result is positive (i.e. evidence of a controlled substance) or shows other abnormalities including, but not limited, to excessively diluted urine.
+If the controlled substance screening test result is positive (i.e. evidence of a controlled substance) or shows other abnormalities including, but not limited, to excessively diluted urine